bdeployteam/bdeploy/doc/retypeuser/power/product.md

 1. An **Application Template** must have an ID.
 This can be used to reference it from an **Instance Template**.
 2. `name` is the value user sees when they choose the template in UI. `processName` is the name of the resulting process configuration.
 3. The preferred process control group is used to determine which process control group to use when applying the application template.
 This is only used if a **Process Control Group** with this name exists in the instance configuration. **Process Control Groups** can be pre-configured in an [`instance-template.yaml`](#instance-templateyaml).
+4. A list of operating systems that this application may run on.
+If the node is running on an operating system that is not contained in the list, then the process will not be imported whenever an instance template references this application.
+If no list is present, then all operating systems are considered valid.
-4. A template can define (and use) template variables which are mandatory input by the user when using the template.
+5. A template can define (and use) template variables which are mandatory input by the user when using the template.
 A template variable can be referenced in parameter value definitions using the `{{T:varname}}` syntax.
 If the parameter value is numeric, you can also use simple arithmetic operations on the template variable like `{{T:varname:+10}}` which will add 10 to the numeric value of the template variable.
-5. A template can define arbitrary process control parameters to further control the default process control settings.
+6. A template can define arbitrary process control parameters to further control the default process control settings.
-6. Start command parameters are referenced by their ID, defined in [`app-info.yaml`](#app-infoyaml).
+7. Start command parameters are referenced by their ID, defined in [`app-info.yaml`](#app-infoyaml).
 If a value is given, this value is applied.
 If not, the default value is used.
 If a parameter is optional, it will be added to the configuration if it is referenced in the template, regardless of whether a value is given or not.

 !!!info Note
 An **Application Template** can also _extend_ another previously defined template.
 This works the same as the `template` specifier in [`instance-template.yaml`](#instance-templateyaml) and also allows for `fixedVariables`.